cortexproject/cortex/docs/guides/zone-replication.md

 2. Rollout ingesters to apply the configured zone
 3. Enable time-series zone-aware replication via the `-distributor.zone-awareness-enabled` CLI flag (or its respective YAML config option).
 Please be aware this configuration option should be set to distributors, queriers and rulers.

+The `-distributor.shard-by-all-labels` setting has an impact on zone replication.
+When set to `true` there will be more series stored that will be spread out over more instances.
+When an instance goes down fewer series will be impacted.

 ## Store-gateways: blocks replication

 The Cortex [store-gateway](../blocks-storage/store-gateway.md) (used only when Cortex is running with the [blocks storage](../blocks-storage/_index.md)) supports blocks sharding, used to horizontally scale blocks in a large cluster without hitting any vertical scalability limit.